 The nature and base of direct taxes are arbitrarily decided by the exchequer.
-The Finance direct taxation.

-Minister uses his own value judgements in determining the taxation potential of the tax payer.

-There is no scientific formula or base for evolving the mode of gradation and progression in savings and kill the incentive to work hard.
+The Finance Minister uses his own value judgements in determining the taxation potential of the tax payer.
+There is no scientific formula or base for evolving the mode of gradation and progression in direct taxation.